ncatlab/nlab-content/pages/1546.md

 Indeed, a splitting $\nabla_{flat} : T X \to at(P)$ of this sequence in the category of [[Lie algebroid]]s is precisely again a flat connection on $P$ and integrates under [[Lie integration]] to the splitting of $At'(P)$ discussed above.

 To get non-flat connections in the literature one often sees discussed splittings of the Atiyah Lie algebroid sequence in the category just of vector bundles.
-In that case one finds the curvature of the connection precisely as the obstruction to having a splitting even in Lie-algebroids.
+In that case one finds the curvature of the connection precisely as the obstruction to having a splitting even in Lie algebroids.

-One can describe non-flat connections without leaving the context of Lie algebroids by passing to higher Lie algebroids, namely [[L-infinity algebroid]]s.
+One can describe non-flat connections without leaving the context of Lie algebroids by passing to higher Lie algebroids, namely $L_\infty$-[[L-infinity-algebroid|algebroids]].

 #References#